-13. Obedience of Christ - Others take it to indicate the Christian's struggle to bring every purpose into harmony with Christ's will and ways so that He might be victorious through us.
+13. Obedience of Christ - Others take it to indicate the Christian's struggle to bring every purpose into harmony with Christ's will and ways, so that He might be victorious through us.

-C. Gear up (v.
+B. Gear up (v.
 6):

-- 1. Ready to punish Paul moves from destroying strongholds, taking them captive to a more drastic military approach.
-A believer must continually commit to obey Christ because this empowers them (Romans 12:2; Hebrews 5:14) to experience the Holy Spirit's work in them, strengthening them to destroy strongholds and take thoughts and speculations captive. - a) The word "punish" (ekdikēsai) could more forcefully be translated as "avenge" (cf. 1 Cor.
+Are ready to punish - Paul moves from destroying strongholds, taking them captive to a more drastic military approach.
+A believer has to continually with much determination commit to obey Christ because this empowers them (Romans 12:2; Hebrews 5:14) to experience the Holy Spirit's work in them, strengthening them to destroy strongholds, and make thoughts and speculations captive.

+a) The word "punish" (ekdikēsai) could more forcefully be translated "avenge" (cf. 1 Cor.
 3:17).
-In other contexts, it describes the wrath of God directed against the enemies of His people (Num.
+In other contexts it describes the wrath of God directed against the enemies of His people (Num.
 31:2; Deut.
 32:43; Rev. 19:2).

-[7] - 2.
-Ready to punish When a believer chooses to be a doer of the Word, they live by faith and not by sight (James 1:22-25; 2:14-26).
-The Lord rewards faith (Hebrews 11:6) and moves the mountains that are fortresses in a believer's mind. - a) His approach to this particular confrontation in Corinth was twofold.
-First, the Corinthian church needed to express their subjection to Christ by demonstrating loyalty to His representative Paul (5:20; cf. 7:15).
-In this way, their obedience would be complete.
+Are ready to punish - When a believer chooses to be a doer of the Word, they end up living by faith and not by sight (James 1:22-25; 2:14-26).
+The Lord rewards faith (Hebrews 11:6) and moves the mountains that are fortresses in a believer's mind.

+a) His approach to this particular confrontation in Corinth was twofold.
+First, it was necessary that the Corinthian church express their subjection to Christ by demonstrating loyalty to His representative Paul (5:20; cf. 7:15).
+In this way their obedience would be complete.
 Second, when Paul was sure they had repudiated his opponents (cf. 6:14-18), he could then deal directly with the false apostles, knowing that the church supported him.
 He was ready to punish their acts of disobedience to Christ.
 The word "punish" (ekdikēsai) could more forcefully be translated "avenge" (cf. 1 Cor.
 3:17).
-In other contexts, it describes the wrath of God directed against the enemies of His people (Num.
+In other contexts it describes the wrath of God directed against the enemies of His people (Num.
 31:2; Deut.
 32:43; Rev. 19:2).

-[8] - 3.
-Disobedience Paul is ready to destroy all refusals to hear God or to live with a careless attitude towards the Word of God (Luke 21:34; 1 Corinthians 10:12; Titus 3:8; Proverbs 13:13). - 4.
-Obedience Not disobeying God takes place when there is the fullest degree of commitment to willingly and actively submit oneself to the saving will of God as we live by faith and not by sight (Hebrews 11:6).
+3. Disobedience - Paul is ready to destroy all refusals to hear God or to live with a careless attitude towards the Word of God (Luke 21:34; 1 Corinthians 10:12; Titus 3:8; Proverbs 13:13).

+4. Obedience - Not disobeying God takes place when there is the fullest degree of commitment to willingly and actively submit oneself to the saving will of God as we live by faith and not by sight (Hebrews 11:6).